 A Minnesota Senate committee on Friday

-approved a resolution that seeks to constitutionally ban gay marriage
+will hold a hearing on a resolution that seeks to constitutionally

 If approved, voters would be asked in